 En route we shall probably see Kyrgyz shepherds and their yurts: the ubiquitous felt tents of nomads across much of Eurasia.
 Kyrgyzstan is a small, mountainous country, at the western tip of the Tian Shan mountain range and the most picturesque and least urbanized of all the Central Asian Republics.
 With the collapse of the Soviet economic system and consequent devastation of Kyrgyz industry, many people reverted to a more traditional life rearing sheep, cattle, pigs and goats in garden-villages and, at altitudes too high for these, herding yak.
 In the fertile green valleys, fruit, vegetables, cereal crops and cotton are grown in semi-collective farms.

 The capital is somewhat of a cultural outlier for many Kyrgyz, only founded in 1825 and named Frunze after the Bolshevik general who ensured Kyrgyzstan remained part of the USSR, following the October Revolution.
 The city still has a large, ethnic Russian population; we spend the afternoon touring this small Imperial Tsarist and Soviet colonial city.
-Our main visit is to the National History Museum which gives an excellent introduction to the region’s nomadic cultures, from Scythians to modern Kyrgyz, and contains a fascinatingly unchanged gallery dating to the 20th-century high-tide of Soviet rule, glorifying Communist government and the civilising mission of the USSR in Central Asia.

 This evening we conclude our tour with a farewell dinner at a local restaurant.
 (Overnight 5-star Hotel Hyyat, Bishkek) BLD